 The AZCIS career exploration and information system is available for free to all of our students.
 Do you need to:

 AZCIS is an online program that can be used on campus or from home, and it’s free to students!
-To get started, contact Joanne Darbee at (520) 515-5357 in Sierra Vista or at (520) 417-4713 in Douglas to get your personal password card.
+To get started, see your Advising office or go to the AZCIS website and students can log in with User Name: cochisecc/Password: 2viewazcis.

 Do you want to explore your work personality?
 Not every person is right for every job, and not every job is right for every person.
 Personality — those characteristics, traits and preferences that make people who they are — is a major factor in determining which occupations suit them best.
 In fact, individuals who follow career paths that match their personalities are more likely to be both satisfied and successful.

 A basic tool offered for exploring and deciding on a career is the RIASEC at WORK survey which introduces the RIASEC personality theory.
 You will learn how the tasks and work environments of jobs match your personality type and which jobs are a better fit for you.
 This simple paper assessment (with companion video) is based on the theory developed by John Holland and discusses the six career personality types (RIASEC).

-For more in-depth, individualized exploration, the Strong Interest Inventory is available for a small fee, which also is based the work of John Holland and E.K.
+For more in-depth, individualized exploration, the Strong Interest Inventory (video) is available for a small fee, which also is based the work of John Holland and E.K.
 Strong.
 Students will work one-on-one with a certified Strong Practitioner to review the Strong results.
-For more information on this excellent career assessment tool, please see Joanne Darbee in room 1067 in the Student Union (515-5357) on the Sierra Vista Campus or on the Douglas Campus in Building 600 (417-4713).
+For more information on this excellent career assessment tool, please see the Advising office on your campus or contact Joanne Darbee in the Cooperative Education office at firstname.lastname@example.org or at 515-5357/417-4713 for a referral.